tsmp-falcon-platform/ci-bundle-utils/README.md

-  fetch                  Fetch YAML documents from a URL or path. find-bundle-by-url     Find a bundle by Jenkins URL and CI Version. help-pages             Show all help pages by running 'bundleutils... normalize              Transform using the normalize.yaml for better... transform              Transform using a custom transformation config. update-bundle          Update the bundle.yaml file in the target...
+  fetch                  Fetch YAML documents from a URL or path. find-bundle-by-url     Find a bundle by Jenkins URL and CI Version. help-pages             Show all help pages by running 'bundleutils... merge-bundles          Used for merging bundles. merge-yamls            Used for merging YAML files of the same type... normalize              Transform using the normalize.yaml for better... transform              Transform using a custom transformation config. update-bundle          Update the bundle.yaml file in the target...